 A common misdiagnosis for TMJ disorder is tension headaches.
 While both of these conditions cause pain in the same place (the area where the temporal bone connects to the jaw), treatment is very different.
 The causes of TMJ disorder are well documented and include:

-- Clenching or grinding your teeth repetitively.
+- Clenching or grinding the teeth repetitively.

-- Developing arthritis
+- Developing arthritis.

-Self Exam for TMJ Disorder
+TMJ Disorder Self-exam

-- Do you have frequent headaches or neck aches?
+- Does the patient have frequent headaches or neck aches?

-- Does the pain get worse when you clench your teeth?
+- Does the pain get worse when clenching the teeth?

-- Does your jaw click, pop, grate, catch, or lock when you open your mouth?
+- Does the jaw click, pop, grate, catch or lock when the mouth is opened?

-- Have you had problems (such as arthritis) with other joints?
+- Has the patient had problems (such as arthritis) with other joints?

-- Do your teeth meet differently from time to time?
+- Do the teeth meet differently from time to time?

-What to Expect as a San Francisco TMJ Disorder Patient
+What to Expect as TMJ Disorder Patient

 - Steroid injection into the joints for more direct treatment to reduce pain and inflammation.

-- Resting your jaw.
+- Resting the jaw.

-- Exercising your jaw.
+- Exercising the jaw.

 - Practicing good posture.